 Federally owned or operated hospitals are deemed by CMS to be in compliance with the requirements of the Hospital Price Transparency Rule because their charges are publicized to their patients, the facilities do not provide services to the general public, and the established payment rates for services are not subject to negotiation.

-(a) What is included in “Items and Services” – CMS defined “Items and Services” to mean all items and services, including individual items and services and service packages, that could be provided by a Hospital to a patient in connection with an inpatient admission or an outpatient department visit for which the Hospital has established a standard charge.
+- What is included in “Items and Services” – CMS defined “Items and Services” to mean all items and services, including individual items and services and service packages, that could be provided by a hospital to a patient in connection with an inpatient admission or an outpatient department visit for which the hospital has established a standard charge.
 Examples include, but are not limited to, the following: (1) supplies and procedures; (2) room and board; (3) use of the facility and other items (generally described as facility fees); (4) services of employed physicians and non-physician practitioners (generally reflected as professional charges); and (5) any other items or services for which a Hospital has established a standard charge.

-(b) What are the “Standard Charges” that must be disclosed on the list – CMS defined Standard Charges to mean the regular rate established by the Hospital for an item or service provided to a specific group of paying patients.
-This includes all of the following:
+- What are the “Standard Charges” that must be disclosed on the list – CMS defined standard charges to mean the regular rate established by the Hospital for an item or service provided to a specific group of paying patients.
+This includes:

-(c) What is a Machine Readable Format Online – Examples of machine-readable formats include, but are not limited to, .XML, .JSON and .CSV formats.
+- What is a Machine Readable Format Online – Examples of machine-readable formats include, but are not limited to, .XML, .JSON and .CSV formats.
 CMS noted that a .PDF file is not included as a machine-readable format.